ataul-ui/cloud-native-kube/README.md

 # cloud-native-kube
-In this project I've used terraform to configure an AKS (Azure Kubernetes Service) cluster and deployed an event-based microservice application in it. ** For future work I can use helm charts instead of using the containers I built myself **
+In this project I've used terraform to configure an AKS (Azure Kubernetes Service) cluster and deployed an event-based microservice application in it. ** For future work I can pull from azure container registry instead of dockerhub, this way I can give permissions to the container to interact with other apps in azure, hmmm how about I get a c# container to send a message to another c# container in aks through azure function or event grid, this is a great event driven microservice architecture **